Visual Arts Itinerary

 The historic Lightner Museum, formerly the luxurious Alcazar Hotel of the 1800s, boasts a large collection of artwork – including Tiffany stained glass.
 Aviles Street is bursting with local artistic opportunity and galleries!

-Discover the museum’s full range of artwork – featuring three floors of artifacts from the era of the Alcazar Hotel, including exquisite Victorian art glass, stained glass from Louis Comfort Tiffany, and paintings from around the world.
+Discover the museum’s full range of artwork – featuring three floors of artifacts and visual art from the era of the Alcazar Hotel, including exquisite Victorian art glass, stained glass from Louis Comfort Tiffany, and paintings from around the world.

 Aviles Street Art Galleries